Print Fact Sheet

 Swab the end of the faucet spout with isopropyl alcohol or diluted bleach solution (1 part household bleach to 10 parts water) to remove debris or bacteria.
 Do not disinfect the spout with a flame because this can damage the faucet.

-- Turn on the cold water.
-Let it run for two to three minutes (until the water runs cold) to remove standing water from your plumbing system.
+Turn on the cold water again.
+Let it run for two to three minutes before collecting sample.

-- Remove the lid of the sample bottle.
-Do not touch the inside of the lid, put the lid down, or rinse out the bottle.
+Remove the lid of the sample bottle.
+Do not touch the inside of the lid, put the lid down, or touch it with anything other than the water being collected.
+Do not rinse out the bottle.

 Fill the bottle to the level that is marked (see instructions in kit).
 Close the lid firmly and refrigerate.